tum-pbs/tsm-ir-diffusion/README.md

 This will generate the entire dataset in 128x128 reslution and with each frame (of 2 velocity channels) saved to one file.
 Afterwards, downsample to 64x64 and save the files in combined formats for faster loading.
 All files should be stored at `/datasets/`.

-For the training dataset, save each of the following should have the shape `(240, 51, 2, 64, 64)` and with file names:
+For the training dataset, each of the following should have the shape `(240, 51, 2, 64, 64)` and with file names:

 * `kolmogorov_res64_cfl0.7_re200_seeds0-599.npy`
 * `kolmogorov_res64_cfl0.7_re1000_seeds0-599.npy`